zopefoundation/zc.ngi/src/zc/ngi/README.txt

 interfaces.
 More complex clients might implement these interfaces with separate classes.

-We'll instantiate our client using the testing connector:
+We'll instantiate our client using the testing connect:

-    >>> client = EchoClient(zc.ngi.testing.connector)
+    >>> client = EchoClient(zc.ngi.testing.connect)

 Now we'll try to check a non-existent server: